 Clarissa also consults for ecotourism ventures, advising on business development and marketing strategies.
 She is able to anticipate trends before they manifest and has a proven track record in risk assessment.

-She is collaborating with the Lawrence Anthony Earth Organization to raise awareness for the conservation messages inherent in indigenous cultures.
-As she puts it: “Just stop and think for a minute how empty the name “Richard, the Lionheart” would be if we didn’t know what a lion was?
+She is on a mission to raise awareness for the conservation messages inherent in indigenous cultures.
+As she puts it: “Just stop and think for a minute how empty the name “Richard the Lionheart” would be if we didn’t know what a lion was?
 What would the U.S. stand for if there were no more bald eagles?
 How would Hindus worship Lord Ganesh without knowing the attributes of real elephants?
 And what respect would be afforded to African leaders if people didn’t know what the leopard represented?
 In other words, who would we be, without these principals of the natural world?
 The whole teeming panorama of life offers us a mirror in which we may see ourselves.”

 Clarissa Hughes lives in Cape Town.